openspending/os-cli/README.md

 or null.
 * `openspending config ensure`: return the currently active config as JSON, creating a skeleton config first in $HOME if no config is found.

+So, to configure correctly, do the following:

+* Create an `.openspendingrc` file as per the above description, or, run `openspending config ensure` to add a skeleton file in your $HOME directory
+* Then, choose a user to use from the mock users, and thake that `api_key` as the value of `api_key` in your config.
+The mock usersare as follows (username, api_key):
+    * user1, 0c5f9c932f9c4196aacba5166380775d
+    * user2, a058790b30444991b2a6ad027c6dd619
+    * user3, c57248b227d34abd8e4428f618ef6243
+* Ensure that the `owner` of your data packages corresponds with the username you are working with.

 #### Mock services